r3bl-org/stay-awake-app/docs/android-services-article.md

 # Source code examples

 You can see examples of most of the things outlined in this article in the source code for the Awake app.
+It is a simple utility for Android O and N that keeps your screen on while charging.
 Here are some links:

 - [Awake Android App on Google Play Store](https://play.google.com/store/apps/details?id=com.r3bl.stayawake&rdid=com.r3bl.stayawake)
 - [Source code for Awake app on GitHub](https://github.com/r3bl-alliance/stay-awake-app)